HMS Royal Sovereign (1857): Protection

-On 15 January 1866 three shots were fired at close range against the after turret of Royal Sovereign by one of the 9 in guns carried by HMS Bellerophon to evaluate how well Coles' turrets held up to gunfire.
-While the armour plates of the turret were displaced, and one shot pierced the back of the turret, the ability of the turret to turn and the guns to fire was not impaired.
+To evaluate how well Coles' turrets held up to gunfire, three shots were fired at 200 yd against the aft turret of Royal Sovereign by one of the nine-inch guns carried by HMS Bellerophon on 15 January 1866.
+While the armour plates of the turret were displaced, and one shot pierced the back of the turret, the ability of the turret to rotate and the guns to fire was not impaired.